-- the financial statements of the company on pages 4 to 7 and 10 to 25: - o present fairly, in all material respects: - its financial position as at 30 June 2020; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards Reduced Disclosure Regime; and - the statement of service performance of the company on pages 8 and 9 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives for the year ended 30 June 2020.
+- the financial statements of the company on pages 5 to 8 and 11 to 26: - o present fairly, in all material respects: - its financial position as at 30 June 2021; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards Reduced Disclosure Regime; and - the statement of service performance of the company on pages 9 and 10 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives, for the year ended 30 June 2021.

-Our audit was completed on 23 October 2020.
+Our audit was completed on 26 November 2021.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below, and we draw your attention to other matters.
-In addition, we outline the responsibilities of the Board of Directors and our responsibilities relating to the financial statements and the statement of service performance, we comment on other information, and we explain our independence.
+The basis for our opinion is explained below, and we draw your attention to the ongoing impact of Covid-19 on the company.
+In addition, we outline the responsibilities of the Board of Directors and our responsibilities relating to the financial statements and the performance information, we comment on other information, and we explain our independence.